angrykoala/angrykoala.github.io/source/_drafts/webpage-performance-optimization.md

 >When developing the server, keep in mind that most time spent is due to database lookup.
 Templates rendering and heavy tasks also affects latency.

-### Redundancy
-Deploying multiple server scripting instances (in one or multiple machines) will allow you to take advantage on multi core cpus.
-This will lightly improve bots, latency and maximum request, but it will also provide a more reliable server, with more uptime.

->Some server technologies may handle this automatically, but it is important to make sure your scripts are correctly configured

 ## Client
 Event when the server is correctly implemented, a bad client-side code will surely make the overall webpage run slowly, and probably take a huge amount of resources from your users' computer.
 In the end, a webpage will be a program running in the user machine, and it should be coded carefully or it could affect the user experience, particularly on mobile phones and old computers.